-Then Samuel did a special thing to show that Saul had been chosen by God.
-He poured oil on Saul's head.
+Then Samuel did something special to show that Saul had been chosen by God: He poured oil on Saul's head.
 Pouring oil on a person's head to show a special purpose is called anointing.

 Samuel wanted Saul to understand that God was choosing him to do something very special.
-If Saul could see God's power then he would know it was true.
+If Saul could see God's power, then he would know it was true.
 So Samuel told Saul exactly what would happen for the rest of the day as Saul was travelling.

-First, when Saul left Samuel's house he would see two men by a famous tomb called "Rachel's Tomb".
-The men would tell Saul that the donkeys had been found and that they were back at Saul's house.
+First, when Saul left Samuel's house, he saw two men by a famous tomb called Rachel's Tomb.
+The men told Saul that the donkeys had been found and that they were back at Saul's house.

-Second, when Saul came to a tree called "The Great Tree of Tabor" he would see 3 more men.
-The men would give Saul food.
+Second, when Saul came to a tree called "The Great Tree of Tabor," he saw three more men.
+The men gave Saul food.